OncoReg: Medical Image Registration for Oncological Challenges: Related Work

 \subsection{Cone-Beam CT Registration}

-The registration of cone-beam CTs has various applications in medicine, with image-guided radiotherapy being one of the most prominent \citep{zhang2024bcswinreg, cao2022cdfregnet, han2021deep}.
-A related application is image-guided surgery, with a more specialized case being video-assisted thoracoscopic surgery (VATS) (\citealp{alvarez2021hybrid}), a minimally invasive technique for lung nodule resection in early-stage lung cancer.
+The registration of CBCTs has various clinical applications, with image-guided radiotherapy being one of the most prominent \citep{zhang2024bcswinreg, cao2022cdfregnet, han2021deep}.
+A related application is image-guided surgery, with video-assisted thoracoscopic surgery (VATS) representing a more specialised application, a minimally invasive technique for lung nodule resection in early-stage lung cancer (\citealp{alvarez2021hybrid}).
 Beyond oncology, CBCT registration is also utilised in dental imaging (\citealp{zheng2025automatic}) and robotic cochlear implant surgery (\citealp{lu2022preoperative}).

 Despite the widespread use of CBCT, its registration to conventional CT remains a challenging problem due to lower image quality, artifacts, and intensity variations.
 While general-purpose registration methods have been evaluated on CBCT-CT tasks (\citealp{demir2024multigradicon, van2024reindir}), dedicated solutions remain relatively scarce.
 Historically, semi-automatic optimisation-based methods have been applied (\citealp{sotiras2013deformable}), and classical optimisation approaches continue to be refined (\citealp{xie2022multi}).
 More recently, deep learning-based methods have emerged, such as an unsupervised dual-attention network (\citealp{hu2022unsupervised}) and a rigid deep-learning-based registration method for head-neck CT-CBCT (\citealp{peng2024acswinnet}).
 Additionally, (\citealp{teng2021respiratory}) introduced a supervised CNN for phase-to-phase registration in 4D CBCT, and (\citealp{li2023incorporating}) proposed generating high-quality synthetic CTs from CBCTs as an alternative approach to facilitate registration.